 2. Quality of the Drivers

-I don’t know the reasons behind this, but the average Uber driver generally seems to be calmer than a taxi driver.
+I don’t know the reasons behind this, but the average Uber driver generally seemed to be calmer than a taxi driver.

-In my opinion this is the main reason Uber offers a better experience.
-It’s just a more relaxed overall feeling being in an Uber vehicle.
+In my opinion this is the main reason Uber offered a better experience.
+It’s was just a more relaxed overall feeling being in an Uber vehicle.

 3. Seat Belts

-As basic as it sounds, all Uber vehicles do have seat belts, even in the back of the car.
+As basic as it sounds, all Uber vehicles had seat belts, even in the back of the car.

 In comparison, all the buses in Colombia don’t have seat belts.
 Also, unfortunately, some of the taxis in Colombia do not have seat belts in the back seat.
 And a few taxis in my experience don’t even have a working seat belt in the front passenger seat.

-Uber is generally known for being a safe way to travel in Medellín and other cities in Colombia.
-You can see the license plate number of the vehicle before you take the ride.
+Uber was generally known for being a safe way to travel in Medellín and other cities in Colombia.
+You could see the license plate number of the vehicle before you take the ride.

-Also, you can see a photo of the driver in the Uber mobile app.
-But some of the taxi mobile apps like EasyTaxi also offer this feature – providing the license plate number and photo of the driver.
+Also, you could see a photo of the driver in the Uber mobile app.
+But some of the taxi mobile apps also offer this feature – providing the license plate number and photo of the driver.

-But Uber goes a step further, as drivers are required to get a background check.
+But Uber went a step further, as drivers were required to get a background check.